LunaxN/OS-Lab-exercises/exercise-7/README.md

 Double quotes preserve the variable's value as a single string, even if it contains spaces, special characters, or is empty.

-### 3: A script for determine files or directories in current directory
+### 3: A script to determine whether items are files or directories in the current directory

 #### Solution: